Pxrson/Project-X-Altura/README.md

   1. get an executor (synapse, krnl, whatever works)
   2. copy paste the loadstring above
-  3. run it
-  4. grab key from discord when it asks
+  3. grab key from discord when it asks
-  5. profit

 </details>